2021 Helsingør municipal election

 In this election, once again the Conservatives would become the largest party.
 They won a total of 10 seats, the most since the 2001 election.
 The traditional blue bloc had won 13 seats, and it looked like Benedikte Kiær could continue as mayor.
-The bloc would eventually make use of its majority, and on the eletion night it could be announced that she would continue as mayor.
+The bloc would eventually make use of its majority, and on the election night it could be announced that she would continue as mayor.

 Electoral system

 For elections to Danish municipalities, a number varying from 9 to 31 are chosen to be elected to the municipal council.
 The seats are then allocated using the D'Hondt method and a closed list proportional representation.